An Introduction to the features

 In this example, the step is assign to a different manager (WordPress user account) depending on the value of the Department field (Dropdown).

-Workflow Emails are similar to Gravity Forms Notifications except they are tied to a step and will be trigger only in that step.
+Workflow Emails are similar to Gravity Forms Notifications except they are tied to a step and will be triggered only in that step.
 The following steps allow emails to be configured for different events:

 - Assignee Email